Engine House No. 7 (Washington, D.C.): History

 It took many years before all firefighters regardless of race or creed were treated fairly.

 Engine House No. 7 at 931 R Street N.W. remained a working firehouse with Engine Co.
 No. 4, until the October 1976 when budgetary and other practical considerations during the tenure of Mayor Walter Washington forced the reorganization of the District Fire Department yet again, moving Engine Co.
 No. 4 to a new building at 2531 Sherman Avenue, N.W.
 The city fire department’s loss, however, became the art community’s gain.
-Engine House No. 7 was purchased under the District’s surplus property disposal program by harpsichord makers Tom and Barbara Wolfe.
-The Wolfes manufactured harpsichords there until the summer of 1992, when District of Columbia artist Craig Kraft and Adrienne Beck purchased the building and renovated the lower level to become a studio.
+Engine House No. 7 was purchased under the District’s surplus property disposal program by harpsichord makers Tom and Barbara Wolf.
+The Wolfs manufactured harpsichords there until the summer of 1992, when District of Columbia artist Craig Kraft and Adrienne Beck purchased the building and renovated the lower level to become a studio.
 Today, many of the original architectural elements of the building remain, including the brick façade, double doors, clothing lockers, and switchboard.